 NTA-NEET 2021 will be held on 1st August, 2021.The NEET Exam is be conducted in 11 different languages and in offline Mode (Pen Paper Based), ones a year.

 The NEET exam consists a total of 180 questions to be completed within 3 Hours and is spread across 3 sections i.e Biology , Physics and Maths.
 Check the detailed NEET Exam Pattern Here.

 In this article we have covered some important time management tricks that would help the students to sail through the examination easily.

 As soon as you get the Question paper, do not jump on to solving the paper directly.
 Instead, spend some time to analyze the difficulty level of each section before answering them.
 Do not keep the OMR Answer Sheet for last and start marking on it as you move forward to the next questions.
 One of the biggest problems that most aspirants face is not having enough time to go through all the questions during the examination, thereby not being able to answer some of the familiar and easy questions which they could have easily answered.
 So you should make the strategy and then begin solving the answers.

 2. Moving Forward Smartly

 Questions will obviously be grouped in the subject order in the paper hence it’s quite predictable that easy and familiar questions can be found anywhere in the paper.
-So the first and foremost trick is to be work smartly to leave difficult questions and move forward.
-It’s advised to not spend more than 1.5 minutes on any question.
+So the first and foremost trick is to work smartly to leave difficult questions and move forward.
+It’s advised not to spend more than 1.5 minutes on any question.
 All questions carry the same marks and try answering the easiest ones first.
 If in case you worked halfway through a question, you can return back and complete that questions left towards the end.